CLI options

 Tabs and Splits

-• gvim -p *.log opens specified files as separate tab pages
+• gvim -p *.log opens the specified files as separate tab pages

 • by default, you can open a maximum of 10 pages, use the tabpagemax setting if you want to change this number

-• gvim -o *.log opens specified files as horizontal splits
+• gvim -o *.log opens the specified files as horizontal splits

-• gvim -O *.log opens specified files as vertical splits
+• gvim -O *.log opens the specified files as vertical splits

 info You can append a number to each of these options to specify how many tabs or splits you want.
 For example, gvim -p3 *.py opens three tabs irrespective of the number of input files.
 Empty buffers will be used if there aren't enough input files to satisfy the given number.